zodd3131/wiki-dsna/README.md

 # wiki-dsna
-Wiki with a lots of extensiosn and HTTPS support
+Wiki with a lots of extension and HTTPS support